 This brings me to what I reckon is the biggest drawback of Smart Shopping Campaigns: you can't report performance on the Display Network separately from Shopping, YouTube and Gmail.

 Ads on those networks usually perform in very different ways.
 Display ads have generally a low CTR and low conversion rate, while ads on Gmail and Search usually perform much better in that regards.

 Therefore, you might notice a worse performance than your existing regular Shopping campaigns.
 This is just because the reporting is affected by ads on all networks.
-It is very important that both you and your boss are aware of that.

 On the other hand, you might see a performance improvement when comparing your Smart Shopping Campaign to all your existing Shopping and Dynamic Remarketing campaigns.